Svastikkka/Fraudulent-Transactions/ReadME.md

+## Description
+- A model for predicting fraudulent transactions for a financial company and use insights from the model to develop an actionable plan.
+Data for the case is available in CSV format having 6362620 rows and 10 columns.

 ## Data Dictionary
 - step - maps a unit of time in the real world.
 In this case 1 step is 1 hour of time.
 Total steps 744 (30 days simulation).
 - type - CASH-IN, CASH-OUT, DEBIT, PAYMENT and TRANSFER.